During the leave Shared parental leave and pay

 Shared parental leave in touch (SPLIT) days

-The employee and employer can agree on up to 20 shared parental leave in touch (SPLIT) days.
+Each employee can use up to 20 shared parental leave in touch (SPLIT) days.
+They should agree with their employer how and when to use them.

 SPLIT days can be useful for the employee to: